 Bell vs. Freedom Mobile coverage

 Freedom Mobile’s 5G and 4G LTE networks are almost exclusively limited to major metropolitan areas, though they do offer coverage outside of the Freedom Network through partner networks.
-Buyer beware, though: these partner-powered connections are throttled, meaning you’ll experience speeds closer to 3G.
+Buyer beware, though: These partner-powered connections are throttled, meaning you’ll experience speeds closer to 3G.

 Want to see if Freedom Mobile’s 5G or 4G LTE service is available near you?
 Take a look at our interactive coverage map below.